tos-kamiya/giftplayer/README.md

-# giftplayer, a hany GIFT quiz player
+# giftplayer, a handy GIFT quiz player

 Gift format is a text format for quiz [document](https://docs.moodle.org/23/en/GIFT_format) of Moodle CMS.